pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

     PRs with the `translation/no-need` label are not tracked.

-2. After this docs-cn PR is merged, the assignee starts the translation in the local.
+2. After this docs-cn PR is merged, the assignee starts the translation in the local editor.

-3. Once the assignee submits the translated content in a docs PR, he or she adds the `translation/from-docs-cn` label to the docs PR, removes the `translation/doing` label from and adds the `translation/done` label to the docs-cn PR.
+3. Once the assignee submits the translated content in a docs PR, he or she adds the `translation/from-docs-cn` label to the docs PR, removes the `translation/doing` label from the docs-cn PR, and adds the `translation/done` label to the docs-cn PR.

-4. The assignee provides the docs-cn PR link in the PR description part of the docs PR ("This PR is translated from").
+4. The assignee provides the docs-cn PR link in the PR description section of the docs PR ("This PR is translated from").
 The reviewer will know from which docs-cn PR the docs PR is translated.
 At the same time, a reverse link is automatically generated in the docs-cn PR.

 5. After the docs PR is merged.
 The translation tracking process is finished.
+The updates in Chinese documentation are synchronized to the English documentation.

 - The list of PR that can be translated in docs-cn: [Pull requests · pingcap/docs-cn](https://github.com/pingcap/docs-cn/pulls?q=is%3Apr+label%3Atranslation%2Fdoing+is%3Amreged)
 - The list of PR that can be translated in docs: [Pull requests · pingcap/docs](https://github.com/pingcap/docs/pulls?q=is%3Apr+is%3Amerged+label%3Atranslation%2Fdoing+)